spirpinias/MACS3/README.md

     *  _peaks.broadPeak : BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.

-    *  _peaks.gappedPeaks : BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.
+    *  _peaks.gappedPeak : BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.

     * _peaks.xls : a tabular file which contains information about called peaks.